qemus/qemu-docker/readme.md

       BOOT_MODE: "windows"
     ```

-    But it is better to use [dockur/windows](https://github.com/dockur/windows) instead, as it includes all the drivers required during installation.
+    But you might want to give [dockur/windows](https://github.com/dockur/windows) a try instead, as it includes all the drivers required during installation and many other features.

   * ### How do I verify if my system supports KVM?